ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 HTTP-DATAGRAM}} is not required by WebTransport and can safely be ignored by WebTransport endpoints.

-## Subprotocol Negotiation
+## Application Protocol Negotiation

-WebTransport over HTTP/3 offers a subprotocol negotiation mechanism, similar to TLS Application-Layer Protocol Negotiation Extension (ALPN) {{?RFC7301}}; the intent is to simplify porting pre-existing protocols that use QUIC and rely on this functionality.
+WebTransport over HTTP/3 offers a protocol negotiation mechanism, similar to TLS Application-Layer Protocol Negotiation Extension (ALPN) {{?RFC7301}}; the intent is to simplify porting pre-existing protocols that use QUIC and rely on this functionality.

 The user agent MAY include a `WT-Available-Protocols` header field in the CONNECT request.
-The `WT-Available-Protocols` enumerates the possible subprotocols in preference order.
+The `WT-Available-Protocols` enumerates the possible protocols in preference order.
 If the server receives such a header, it MAY include a `WT-Protocol` field in a successful (2xx) response.
 If it does, the server SHALL include a single choice from the client's list in that field.
-Servers MAY reject the request if the client did not include a suitable subprotocol.
+Servers MAY reject the request if the client did not include a suitable protocol.

 Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
 {{!RFC8941}}. `WT-Available-Protocols` is a List of Tokens, and `WT-Protocol` is a Token.
 The token in the `WT-Protocol` response header field MUST be one of the tokens listed in `WT-Available-Protocols` of the request.
 The semantics of individual token values is determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.